 Atemoya is a hybrid of cherimoya and sugar apple.
 It is an edible fruit that can also be made into ice cream.
 The toxic black seeds are used in making pesticides.
 It contains vitamin C, phenolic compounds, and fiber.

-The fruit is common in Taiwan, Cuba, venezuela, Brazil, Lebanon, and Tanzania, where it is called stafeli dogo.
+The fruit is common in Taiwan, Cuba, Venezuela, Brazil, Lebanon, and Tanzania, where it is called stafeli dogo.
 It has a round heart shape with bumpy skin.
 It is green in color and turns yellowish when ripe.
 It has a white-yellowish pulp with small shiny black seeds spread throughout the pulp.

 Traditional uses

 The leaves (of the Annona species) have been used traditionally to make teas believed to be anti-inflammatory.
-It was also used to relieve dysentery and cleanse from parasites.
+It was also used to relieve dysentery and cleanse parasites.

 Antioxidant profile– methanolic seed extract has exhibited free radical scavenging activity through the action of phenolic compounds.
 Kazman 2020